 But what about tagging?!

 Now, you may be thinking… “What about tagging?
 ConvertKit has tagging and everyone raves about it.
 Don’t I need tagging?”
 Well, I have good news for you. 🙂

 MailerLite just announced “What’s coming in 2017” and tagging will be available in March of 2017.
-Tagging allows you to better target subscribers with specific emails and can also be used together with the new automation feature that will be released this month and which includes a visual workflow builder.
+Tagging is a great feature that allows you to better target subscribers with specific emails and can also be used together with the new automation feature that will be released this month and which includes a visual workflow builder.

-There are many, many options for email service providers, but as a new blogger trying to get started quickly, lots of people tend to choose MailChimp based primarily on the fact that it’s free to start.
-And if you’re active in any blogging communities or if you read blogs about online business, email marketing and so forth, most likely you’ve come across someone that is singing the praises of ConvertKit
+There are many options and lots to consider when choosing an email marketing tool, but as a new blogger trying to get started quickly, lots of people tend to choose MailChimp based primarily on the fact that it’s free to start.
+And if you’re active in any blogging communities or if you read blogs about online business, email marketing and so forth, most likely you’ve come across someone that is singing the praises of ConvertKit.

 Fortunately, MailerLite is an great alternative that is both free to start (like MailChimp) and has advanced features (like ConvertKit).

 No matter what you decide, be sure to do your own research and choose the tool that is right for you.